AmanKumarSinhaGitHub/Flipkart-Clone/README.md

 # Flipkart Clone Project

-This is a clone of the Amazon website created using HTML and CSS.
+This is a clone of the Flipkart website created using HTML and CSS.

 The project is still in progress and JavaScript will be added later.